cltl/ma-communicative-robots/projects/think_aloud/RL_NSP/README.md

 ## Usage

-In order to run the code, install the requirements in `requirements.txt` and run the following command in the current directory:
+In order to run the code, install the required dependencies in `requirements.txt` (`pip install -r requirements.txt`) and run one of the following commands in the `RL_NSP` directory:

 **Windows:**<br>